 Terminal & Pipeline Services

-Channel Infrastructure utilises its strategic infrastructure located at Marsden Point to import refined fuels, owned by our customers, and distribute this to New Zealand.
-You can also find out more about the Marsden Point to Auckland pipeline (pipeline).
+Channel utilises its strategic infrastructure located at Marsden Point to import refined petrol, diesel, and jet fuel, owned by our customers, and distributes this to New Zealand.
+Find out more about the Marsden Point to Auckland pipeline below.

 Channel Terminal Services

-The ITS handles between 3 and 3.5 billion litres of transport fuels annually, primarily supplying the Auckland and Northland markets, which make up 40% of New Zealand’s fuel demand.
+Channel handles between 3-3.5 billion litres of transport fuels annually, primarily supplying the Auckland and Northland markets, which make up 40% of New Zealand’s fuel demand.

-Channel Infrastructure stores fuel on behalf of bp, Mobil and Z Energy on a comingled basis, in approximately 180-million litres of shared product tanks and an additional 100- million litres of private storage tanks.
+Channel Infrastructure stores fuel on behalf of bp, Mobil and Z Energy on a comingled basis, in over 290 million litres of product tanks.

-We distribute fuel via the 170-kilometre multi-product pipeline that runs from Marsden Point to the Wiri Terminal in South Auckland (the Marsden Point to Auckland pipeline), or via a short pipeline that runs from our site to the adjacent truck loading facility (TLF) next door to our site.
+We distribute fuel using the 170-kilometre multi-product pipeline that runs from Marsden Point to the Wiri Terminal in South Auckland , or through a short pipeline that runs from our site to the adjacent truck loading facility (TLF) next door to our site.

 The Wiri Terminal is operated by Wiri Oil Services Ltd (WOSL), a joint venture of bp, Mobil and Z Energy; the TLF is also owned by bp, Mobil and Z Energy and is situated on land owned by Channel Infrastructure.

-The Marsden Point to Auckland Pipeline is a critical part of New Zealand’s fuel supply chain.
+The Marsden Point to Auckland Pipeline (or Ruakaka to Auckland Pipeline) is a critical part of New Zealand’s fuel supply chain.
 Built in the 1980’s it traverses farmland, towns and part of the Manukau Harbour.
 It supplies most of Auckland’s fuel requirements and all of the jet fuel to Auckland International Airport.

 The pipeline is a 250mm diameter, 170-kilometre pipeline carrying diesel, petrol and jet fuel in controlled batches to the Wiri fuel terminal in South Auckland.
 A small pipeline from Wiri then supplies jet fuel to Auckland International Airport.